asntech/bios259-w24/04-containers/exercise2/README.md

     docker push <username>/<repository_name>
     ```

-8. Verify on Docker Hub: Visit your Docker Hub profile on the web and confirm that your Docker image has been pushed successfully.
+8. Verify on Docker Hub: Visit your Docker Hub profile online and confirm that your Docker image has been pushed successfully.

-9. You may want to commit and push it GitHub to brush-up your Git skills from day 2 :-)
+9. You may want to commit and push it GitHub to brush up your Git skills from day 2 :-)

 10. **Bonus task**: Create a `Singularity` image using the Docker image you just pushed to Docker Hun and try to run it as a Singularity container.